J-S-Nafeez/Read-Recycle/README.md

 📚 Read and Recycle ♻️
+Read and Recycle is a university marketplace where students can buy, sell, or trade books, study materials, gadgets, and more.
+It also offers features like Lost & Found and Ride Sharing to improve campus connectivity. 🚗

 🎥 Live Demo:
 🌐 Task Noter Demo

-Read and Recycle is a marketplace platform designed for university students to buy, sell, or trade books, study materials, gadgets, and other essentials.
-It also serves as a community-driven platform for lost and found items and offers ride-sharing options for students. 🚗

-🔑 Features:
+🔑 Key Features:
 Marketplace: Buy, sell, or exchange books, gadgets, and study materials 📖💻 Lost & Found: Post lost or found items within the university campus 🧳 Ride Sharing: Find or share available rides with fellow students 🚙